 Read books that relate to your line of work.

 Take a day off from job hunting and go see a funny movie in the middle of the afternoon when ticket prices are lower.

 Practice your interviewing techniques with someone that can provide you with useful feedback.

 Get up early each day and get a fresh start.

 Try new things that can inspire and motivate you to remain happy while you continue your job search.

 Adopt a frugal lifestyle and save your money.

-Learn how to use social media to expand your network.
+Learn how to use social media to expand your network and make new connections.

 Upload your resume to job search sites and monitor the new job postings every day.